dennisdevio/milestone-project-3/README.md

 NOTE: The link to view the wireframes is not supported on the Firefox desktop browser but it works fine on mobile.
 It works fine on Chrome and Opera as well.

 ### Structure
-The structure of the website is laid out in such a way that the books have the main focus only a nav bar at the top for navigation though the website.
+The structure of the website is laid out in such a way that the reviews have the main focus.
+Only a navbar at the top for navigation through the website, a hero image along with welcome text and a footer is present otherwise.
-The home page displays all books and if you create an account you get your personal book list that you can edit.
+The home page displays all reviews a stated above and if you create an account you get access to leaving reviews as well as editing and/or deleting reviews you have left.
+A non-member can only view the list of reviews without being able to interact with them.
-The difference between viewing the website publically and being a member is that the member can create and edit their reviews.
-A non-member can only view the whole library of books without being able to edit it.

 ### Design
-To create an appealing feel to the website, I chose a mellow theme with green and white colors with not much extra going on around the books themselves to keep the main focus on the books, which I myself would want in such a website.
-For this reason I chose to just have the name 'Classic Novels Review' as the logo.
+To create an appealing feel to the website, I chose a mellow theme with green and white colors with not much extra going on around the reviews themselves to keep the main focus on them rather anything else.
+The green theme with the brown in the hero image I think creates a cozy feeling which makes me want to read.
+This is what I myself would want in such a website.
+For this reason I also chose to just have the name 'Classic Novels Review' as the logo.
 To make the website responsive I decided to go with Boostrap5 since it is an easy framework to work with that I have prior experience with.
 As a detail I added smooth scrolling behavior to the website to make the user experience more pleasant and seamless.

 ## Features
 - Responsive Design across all device sizes, including a hamburger menu button on smaller screens.
+- Functionality to read the reviews others have left.
-- Fnctionality for users to create an account.
+- Functionality for users to create an account.
-- Functionality to add, edit and delete book reviews.
+- Functionality to add, edit and delete reviews within the account.

 #### Features Left to Implement
 The following is a full list of features that will be implemented on a future release:

-- Functionality for users to create their on book lists.
+- Functionality for users to create their own book lists.
 - A searchbox where the user can search for books.
-- Emails sent to user fors for resetting passwords.
+- Emails sent to user for for resetting passwords.
 - Function to delete account
 - Showing one book in detail.
 - Adding images to all books.